Visit the Blue Mountains By Train: 2 Easy Itineraries

 Prince Henry Cliff Walk

-The Prince Henry Cliff walk will take you to Katoomba Cascades.
-This 2.3km walk is graded at moderate and there are quite a lot of steps but its not to challenging for anyone with average fitness.
+The Prince Henry Cliff walk to Katoomba Cascades is 2.3km long and graded as moderate.
+There are many steps, but it’s not too challenging for someone with average fitness.

 Stairs along the Prince Henry Cliff Walk Blue Mountains